-Kwik Fit | Thursday 18th June 2020 11:28am
+Bradley Jando | Thursday 18th June 2020 11:28am

-Typically, a vehicle should be serviced at least once a year, to keep the key components well looked after, as well as helping to extend the overall lifespan of the car.
+Typically, a vehicle should be serviced at least once a year to keep the key components well looked after, as well as helping to extend the overall lifespan of the car.

 To keep your car running efficiently, you can perform basic car servicing tasks yourself - in between your full annual services.
-Below, weíve outlined some of the key actions that we recommend to include as part of your car maintenance routine.
-However, itís important to remember that this shouldnít be done in place of professional servicing.
+Below, weíve outlined some of the key actions that we recommend to include as part of your car maintenance routine as well as a list of the pros and cons of servicing a car yourself.

-If you think you need to change your oil, or replace your oil filter, then this can be a bit of a messy job - and itís worth getting a professional to help out.
-Our engine oil and filter change takes care of everything, and offers a great preventative maintenance option between full services.
+If you think you need to change your oil or replace your oil filter, then this can be a bit of a messy job - and itís worth getting a professional to help out.
+Our engine oil and filter change takes care of everything and offers a great preventative maintenance option between full services.

-Air filter change
+2. Air filter change

 The air filter in your car is what stops dirt and other dangerous particles from coming into the engine.
-After a while a build up can occur, which blocks the filter, meaning that it needs to be replaced.
+After a while a build-up can occur, which blocks the filter, meaning that it needs to be replaced.

 To change the air filter, you may have to first remove the airbox.
 Most cars will have an airbox that encloses the air filter.
 Once it has been removed, simply pull out the old filter and replace it with a new clean filter, and finish by replacing the airbox.

-Tyre condition check
+3. Tyre condition check

 There are many things that are important to check when it comes to your tyres, as the wrong pressure, tread or general condition can make things potentially dangerous.
 Itís important to check the condition of your tyres regularly - around every couple of weeks.